-The bill aims to create a parallel system of justice in which traditional leaders in rural areas would be able to unilaterally decide on matters and hand out punishments on the basis of traditional and cultural law.
+The bill sought to create a parallel system of justice in which traditional leaders in rural areas would be able to unilaterally decide on matters and hand out punishments on the basis of traditional and cultural law.

-Civil Society groups have expressed concern that granting broad powers to traditional leaders and chiefs through the bill could lead to discriminatory actions and rulings against LGBT people and women.
+Civil Society groups expressed concern that granting broad powers to traditional leaders and chiefs through the bill could lead to discriminatory actions and rulings against LGBT people and women.

 In 2012, the Congress of Traditional Leaders of South Africa (Contralesa) backed a call to remove the term “sexual orientation” from the discrimination clause in the Constitution.

 Hundreds of LGBTI people across the country protested against the proposal and the Traditional Court Bill in May that year.